 Mattress Buying Guide for Athletes

 People with an active lifestyle and elite athletes are well aware that scientific research has proven time and time again that the quality of your sleep can have a significant impact on your performance in sports.
 Getting reparative, deep sleep is the best way to help your body recover healthily and quickly from the previous day’s activities.

 For athletes, finding a mattress that will promote undisturbed, deep sleep, is critical for helping their body to get ready for the next day of activities in sports.

 In this Buyers Guide, we’ll be discussing the key issues that elite athletes should look for when buying a new mattress in the U.S. marketplace.

-When it comes the time to replace your mattress, there are 4 major issues you should consider during your search: your body type, your sleep style, chronic pains and aches, and your personal preferences for firmness.
-Additionally, people with an active lifestyle and athletes need to consider these following issues:
+When it comes time to replace your mattress, there are 4 major issues you should consider during your search: your body type, your sleep style, chronic pains and aches, and your personal preferences for firmness.
+Additionally, people with an active lifestyle and athletes need to consider the following issues:

 High-Quality Materials.
 Buying a mattress incorporating high-quality materials may be more costly nowadays, but it will protect you later on from having to replace a saggy and unreliable bed.

 Pressure Relief and Zoned Support.
 The top layers of your new mattress should conform to your body in order to relieve tension and pressure points, while still maintaining spinal alignment in healthy shape.
 Athletes should also look for additional lumbar support from their mattress, as it will prevent their torso from sinking too far into the bed.